GeoVelentzas/ComputerVisionNTUA/README.md

 lab2 : Analysis, Segmentation and Classification of texture

-lab3: Optical Flow estimation with Lucas-Kanade
+lab3 : Optical Flow estimation with Lucas-Kanade

+lab4 : Segmentation of Biomedical Images with Reconstruction Filters and Watershed Methods